The internet for personal AI agents.

 Self-hostable Sidecar

-Your Shadow is a process you can run anywhere.
+Your Shadow is a process you can run anywhere - docker compose up on a cheap VPS works.
 The reference cloud is a convenience, never a chokepoint.

 Federated trust